Image Building and Management

 2.3.
 Create an Activation Key for Containers

-The containers built using Uyuni use channels associated to the activation key as repositories when building the image.
+The containers built with Uyuni use channels associated to the activation key as repositories when building the image.
 This section guides you through creating an ad-hoc activation key for this purpose.

 To build a container, you need an activation key that is associated with a channel other than |